 - Statistics and City Regions – we proposed and co-hosted a roundtable event in March 2016 and a note on the outcomes of this has been published.
 Building on this, there was an ONS/ Centre for Cities public policy forum on ‘Data for Devolution’ in October 2016 and we are now monitoring data improvements as they come on stream.

-The Office for Statistics Regulation will keep the programme of systemic reviews under regular review, and expects to revise it as new issues and priorities arise.
-If you have any comments on this element of the work programme, please contact Kerstin Hinds: Kerstin.email@example.com Tel: 01329 447700
+We will keep the programme of systemic reviews under regular review.
+If you have any comments or suggestions, please contact Kerstin Hinds Tel: 01329 447700